Realizing convex codes with axis-parallel boxes: Introduction

-\Cref{cor:classification} yields a brute-force algorithm for recognizing whether or not a code is box-convex in $\R^d$.
+Note that a decomposition of a code $\C$ as an intersection product of interval codes need not be unique.
+An important feature of \Cref{cor:classification} is that it yields a brute-force algorithm for recognizing whether or not a code is box-convex in $\R^d$.
 First, we enumerate all interval codes on $[n]$, which is possible because each such code is determined by the relative order of the $2n$ endpoints of the intervals in question (we explain this fact formally in \Cref{sec:integer-coords}).
 We then take all possible $d$-fold intersection products of these interval codes, and check whether or not $\C$ arises in this process.

 Although the algorithm described above is far from efficient, this situation already stands in contrast to open and closed convex codes---Bukh and Jeffs \cite{BJ22a} recently proved that open and closed convex codes realizable in $\R^2$ can be recognized algorithmically, but no such decidability result is known in dimension three or higher.
 It remains an open question whether or not there is an \emph{efficient} algorithm to recognize box-convex codes in $\R^d$.